cyamauch/NoctSalamanderGrandPiano/src/README.txt

 make it possible to reproduce the tone of a larger grand piano.

 FFmpeg was used for all processings.
 See src/do_eql+env_all.sh for details.
-This script contains all settings such as LPF.
-You can also change the parameters in the script and run "make" to generate your own piano sound (you need to get the original version of Salamander Grand).
+You can change the parameters in the script and *_factor.txt files, and run "make" to generate your own piano sound (you need to get the original version of Salamander Grand).
 This allows for a level of complexity and fine-tuning of sound quality that is not possible through the GUI of VST plug-ins or filter settings within SFZ files.

 Changelog:

-V3.0
+V3.0 (Nov.24,2023)
 * First release based on Salamander Grand Piano V3+20161209.
+V3.1 (Dec.??,2023)
+* Configuration files (*_factor.txt) allow detailed LPF and volume settings.

 Licence: